Swithun Wells: Life

 Wells was born at Brambridge House, Hampshire in 1536, of a wealthy country family, and was christened with the name of the local saint and bishop Swithun.
 He was the youngest of the five or six sons of Thomas Wells of Brambridge, by Mary, daughter of John Mompesson.
 During the Reformation, his family contributed to the secret funerals of Catholics at the local cemetery, and their house was a place of refuge for priests.
 Wells was well-educated, a poet, musician, and sportsman.
-Among his travels, he had been to Rome, and had a working knowledge of Italian.

 At one time he was tutor to the household of the Earl of Southampton, and was for many years a schoolmaster at Monkton Farleigh in Wiltshire.
 In 1582 he came under suspicion for his popish sympathies and on 25 May 1582, the Privy Council ordered a search to be made for him.
 It was at that time that he gave up the school.
 During this period, he attended Protestant services, but in 1583, was reconciled to the Catholic Church.
 He actively supported priests, organizing their often dangerous journeys from one safehouse to another.
 In 1585 he went to London, where he purchased a house in Gray's Inn Lane.
 Their home was a centre of hospitality for recusants.

 Arrests

 In June 1586, he was arrested with seminarians Alexander Rawlins and Christopher Dryland and imprisoned in Newgate Prison, but was released 4 July when his nephew posted bail.
 On 9 August 1586, he was examined for supposed complicity in the Babington Plot, and on 30 November 1586, he was discharged from the Fleet prison.
 At one point he went to Rome on a mission for the Earl of Southampton, but he returned to England to work in the English Catholic underground.
 He was again examined 5 March 1587, and on this occasion speaks of the well known recusant, George Cotton of Warblington, Hampshire, as his cousin.

 In 1591, Edmund Gennings was saying Mass at Wells's house, when the priest-hunter Richard Topcliffe burst in with his officers.
 The congregation, not wishing the Mass to be interrupted, held the door and beat back the officers until the service was finished, after which they all surrendered peacefully.
 Wells was not present at the time, but his wife was; she and Gennings were arrested along with another priest by the name of Polydore Plasden, and three laymen named John Mason, Sidney Hodgson, and Brian Lacey.
 Wells was immediately arrested and imprisoned on his return.
-He was charged under the 1585 (27 Elizabeth Cap 2) Act Against Jesuits, Seminary Priests and Other Such Disobedient Subjects.
+He was charged under the 1585 (27 Eliz.
+1. c.
+2) Act Against Jesuits, Seminary Priests and Other Such Disobedient Subjects.
 At his trial, he said that he had not been present at the Mass, but wished he had been.